denysdovhan/dotfiles/README.md

 * You can use any file extensions in `tilde/` to invoke proper syntax highlighting in code editor.
 * Add your zsh customization to `~/.zshlocal`.
 * Add your git user data and custom settings to `~/.gitlocal`.
-* Fort this repo and make it better!
+* Fork this repo and make it better!

 # Docs